NT Airports Infrastructure and Upgrades

 The project includes:

-- Freight, cold storage, and an export/import hub at Darwin International Airport
+- Freight, cold storage, and an export/import hub at Darwin International Airport,

-- Solar arrays at Darwin, Alice Springs and Tennant Creek airports, servicing local communities and the airports
+- Solar arrays at Darwin, Alice Springs and Tennant Creek airports, servicing local communities and the airports,

-- A proposed off-airport multi-user battery storage in Darwin
+- A proposed off-airport multi-user battery storage in Darwin,

 - The resurfacing of Alice Springs Airport’s runway, taxiways and apron, as well as installation of new runway lighting.

-Public impact
+Public Benefit

 Independent analysis forecasts that the infrastructure funded by NAIF will support up to 980 jobs in the construction phase, 500 indirect jobs through the supply chain and more than 142 new ongoing operational positions.
-The most recent media release relating to NAIF’s support for ADG can be found here.

 This investment will grow our reputation and capacity to attract bigger planes to carry more tourists and more of our region’s iconic products such as mud crabs, barramundi, mangoes and melons to the world.
 These can be processed through the new VHT plant and stored in the new cold storage facility before being air freighted straight out of Darwin, rather than being trucked to Queensland.